Usman Wazeer: Wazeer vs. Simanjuntak

-In his fourth fight against Boido Simanjuntak (25-54-3) at the Amir Khan Boxing Academy, Islamabad, In the fifth round Wazeer landed a few good body shots after which he threw a right hook and left body combination to TKO Simanjuntak.
-This victory resulted in Wazeer becoming the first Pakistani boxer to win the Boxing Asian Boxing Federation Welter Title.
+On 3 October 2020, Usman Wazeer faced Boido Simanjuntak at the Amir Khan Boxing Academy in Islamabad.
+The event was promoted by AK Promotions with Amir Khan as the promoter and sanctioned by the Pakistan Boxing Council (PBC).
+In the fifth round, Wazeer landed several solid body shots before delivering a right hook and left body combination, which resulted in a TKO victory over Simanjuntak.
+This win made Wazeer the first Pakistani boxer to capture the Asian Boxing Federation Welterweight Title.

 Wazeer vs. Lopez

-Wazeer’s first title defense of the ABF Welterweight Title came up against Carlos Lopez (28-10-0) at People’s Stadium Lyari, Karachi, Pakistan.
+On 19 December 2020, Usman Wazeer defended his ABF Welterweight Title against Carlos Lopez (28-10-0) People’s Stadium Lyari, Karachi, Pakistan.
+The event was organized by Sikender Tajwar and sanctioned by the Pakistan Boxing Council (PBC).
 After an intense few rounds between the two fighters, in the sixth round Lopez fell to the canvas after injuring his knee.
 Unable to carry on Wazeer won the fight by TKO and retained the ABF Welterweight Title.

 In 2021, Wazeer is set to become the first Pakistani Boxer to fight for the world youth title.